fractal-analytics-platform/fractal-demos/nextflow_examples/01_cardio_tiny_dataset/README.md

 ### Known limitations
-1. Currently, the components passed to each task are hard-coded for this example
-2. Currently, everything is run for 1 well only (the hard-coded component)
+1. Currently, everything is tested for 1 well only
-3. Currently, nextflow & the tasks run in the same environment and all tasks run in the same conda environment.
+2. Currently, nextflow & the tasks run in the same environment and all tasks run in the same conda environment.
 This can be generalized further
-4. Currently, every task is defined as its own process, but the processes are very similar.
-This could potentially be generalized (but maybe that's also what we'd want to have, makes for an easy overview of the Nextflow workflow)
-5. I haven't figured out where the task logs go so far.
+3. I haven't figured out where the task logs go so far.

 Tested with fractal-tasks-core 0.9.0